 - Provide documentary evidence of at least 80 hours experience operating heavy vehicles in the last 6 months

-Documentary evidence of experience must include the following:
+Documentary evidence of traffic management experience must include the following:

-- a completed and signed SWMS used on a worksite by the applicant
+- A signed site specific SWMS, JSA or other hazard assessment used on a worksite by the applicant.

 - Details of a minimum of 3 worksites with name and contact number of the supervisor to be verified